 the junction that connects two neurons - a structure known as a synapse.

-trigger to release its load across the synaptic cleft and deliver it to
+At any given moment, neurotransmitter-carrying vesicles are on standby at designated docking stations, called active zones, each awaiting a trigger to release its load across the synaptic cleft and deliver it to the next neuron.

-Signal strength and speed are determined by the number of vesicles ready and capable of releasing their cargo to the
+Signal strength and speed are determined by the number of vesicles ready and capable of releasing their cargo to the next neuron.

 "Our results not only address one of the most fundamental questions about neuronal activity and the way cells in the brain communicate with each other but uncover a few surprises too," said Pascal Kaeser, senior author on the study and assistant professor of neurobiology at HMS.